Azure/reliable-web-app-pattern-dotnet/ScalableWebApp.md

 ## Cost Optimization

-Cost optimization principles balance business goals with budget justification to create a cost-effective workload while avoiding capital-intensive solutions.
+Cost optimization principles balance business goals with budget justification to create a cost-effective workload.
 Cost optimization is about looking at ways to reduce unnecessary expenses and improve operational efficiencies.
 These patterns are used by the Relecloud sample to improve cost optimization.

 ### Cache-Aside Pattern

 The [Cache-Aside Pattern](https://docs.microsoft.com/azure/architecture/patterns/cache-aside)
 is a performance optimization pattern that can be used to manage costs.
-When the Relecloud team identified that one of the most frequently visited pages in the app is the Upcoming Concerts Page.
+The Relecloud team applied this pattern after identified that the top query on their Azure SQL Database comes from **Upcoming Concerts Page**.
 This page produces a well-known output for every user and the team identified that they could cache the data for this page to reduce their load on Azure SQL.
-Reducing their load on Azure SQL enables the team to select a smaller compute SKU for Azure SQL so the team can manage their costs.
+Reducing their load on Azure SQL enables the team to select a smaller Azure SQL SKU so the team can manage their costs.

-Another cost optimization the team used in this solution is to share the single Azure Cache for Redis instance for multiple types of data.
-In this solution Redis handles the web front-end session for carts, MSAL authentication tokens, and the UpcomingConcerts data managed by the web API app.
+Another cost optimization the team used in this solution is the decision to share the single Azure Cache for Redis instance for multiple types of data.
+In this solution Redis handles the web front-end session for carts, MSAL authentication tokens, and the UpcomingConcerts data managed by the web API.

-The smallest Redis SKU is capable of handling all of these requirements and the team has decided that they can manage the risk of overwriting data by reusing Redis keys to achieve a lower operating cost.
+The smallest Redis SKU is capable of handling all of these requirements so the team has decided to resuse the Redis Cache to achieve a lower operating costs.

 Adding an Azure Cache for Redis service helped us address the following
 requirements: